NU-MSR/crb-makerspace/docs/equipment/horizontal-band-saw.md

 ## Safety

 - Always wear safety glasses.
-- Do not wear gloves, neckties, loose clothing, or jewlery.
+- Do not wear gloves, neckties, loose clothing, or jewelry.
-- Hold the workpiece securly in the vise.
+- Hold the workpiece securely in the vise.
 - Keep fingers safe distance from blade.

-## Instuctions for use
+## Instructions for use

 !!! info